tinic/constixel/README.md

 - Interface rendering on embedded devices.
 - Send graphical data to your terminal through a serial connection from any embedded device.
+- Add graphical output to unit tests.
+- Programmatically render static graphical assets.
 - Help debug dynamic memory handling issues in any complex C++ projects.
-- Add graphical output to unit tests.
-- Programmatically render static assets.
+- ...

 Requirements:

 - C++20